 Port St. Lucie Attorneys Representing Victims in Premises Liability Claims

 When a property contains a defective condition, serious accidents and injuries can result.
 Visitors are often unaware of the dangers present on someone else’s premises, and therefore they may not be able to take proper care in avoiding them.
 Defective property conditions, such as uneven surfaces, leaks causing pooled liquids, and other hazards, can lead to severe slip and fall accidents.
 The Port St. Lucie premises liability lawyers at Donaldson & Weston are committed to making sure that parties responsible for injuries sustained on their property are held legally liable.
 Victims injured by a defective property condition may face long recovery times and even permanent disabilities.
 Our firm assists these victims in pursuing legal action to ensure that they have the financial support that they need to cope with the consequences of their injuries.
-If you or a loved one has been injured due to a defective condition while visiting another party’s property, contact our office today to learn more about how we can help.
+If you or a loved one has been injured due to a defective condition while visiting another party’s property, call a premises liability lawyer for more information today.

 Defective and Dangerous Property Conditions